 If you are unsuccessful in an application or want to try an alternative, you might consider your own fundraising.
-This can be a complex area, so here are some things to keep in mind:

 Laws and regulations relating to fundraising

 There are many ways you can raise funds.
 It’s important to understand the law and regulations in these areas before you begin.
 If in doubt, seek professional advice.